Francis William Cousins, C.S.B., of Manchester, England

 The young man wasn't sent to prison; he was free.
 And the significant thing is, that his first remark to the Christian Science practitioner was, "Now I know Christian Science works."
 That young man has remained out of trouble and today realizes he need not be the victim of temptation or circumstances.
 When he said to the practitioner, "Now I know Christian Science works," he was acknowledging without realizing it the work of Church as understood by spiritual sense.
 He had seen a proof of the Church's utility in "rousing the dormant understanding" to apprehend spiritual truth.

 As we continue to progress in the work of demonstrating spiritual truth, we quickly see that it's possible to meet all the problems of human experience by putting into practice the scientific truths contained in the Bible and Science and Health.

 In order that we may accomplish spiritual healing today we need to understand God, and through spiritual sense apply this knowledge to human situations.
 This enables us to awaken from the illusion or dream of false thinking into the realm of spiritual reality, the kingdom of heaven, where true harmony eternally reigns.

-†[Published in The Christian Science Monitor, Sept.† 23, 1966, under the headline "Mankind challenged to attain spiritual healing power".]
+[Delivered Sept.
+22, 1966, in The Mother Church, The First Church of Christ, Scientist, in Boston, Massachusetts, and published in The Christian Science Monitor, Sept.
+23, 1966, under the headline "Mankind challenged to attain spiritual healing power".]